Distributed execution

 It is often convenient to split your configuration over multiple files.
 That way, you can easily run the same simulation with different settings for example: just specify a different settings file while keeping the others the same.

-Here is a yMMSL file describing our previous example.
+Here is a yMMSL file describing the model from our previous example.
 Note that it’s one

 This is because there are some examples that mix languages as well.